Paul Doruska, Ph.D.

 Paul maintains an active interest in research and professional service.
 His past research work has focused on stand density index based management, weight scaling of timber, and developing equations to allow foresters to inventory timber by weight.
 Paul has mentored 18 students on projects in conjunction with the annual CNR Undergraduate Research Symposium.
 With respect to professional service, Paul remains active in the Society of American Foresters.
 He currently serves on the Committee on Accreditation and in the past has served as the North/Northeastern Regional Science Representative to the Forest Science & Technology Board, the Science and Technology Chair for the Wisconsin State Society of American Foresters, and as an associate editor for the Journal of Forestry.

-Paul is also active in the community, serving as a board member of the Stevens Point Curling Club.
+Paul is also active in the community as a member of the Stevens

 ASSOCIATE DEAN FOR ACADEMIC AFFAIRS – College of Natural Resources, University of Wisconsin-Stevens Point.
 January 2012 to present.

 ASSOCIATE/FULL PROFESSOR - University of Wisconsin-Stevens Point.
 8/2006 - present.

 FOREST ANALYST – Boise Cascade Corporation, DeRidder, LA.
 3/1995 – 7/1997.
 Oversaw inventory and harvest scheduling on ~700,000 acres of owned/managed forested land.

 GRADUATE TEACHING/RESEARCH ASSISTANT – Virginia Tech, Blacksburg, VA.
 1/1991 – 3/1995; 7/1997 – 7/1998.

 BIOMETRICS INTERN – Westvaco Corporation, Summerville, SC.
 Summer 1993.

 - Society of American Forester (1990-present, Certified Forester 2000-present)